 Section 1107(10)-(11) of the Ethics Act directs the Commission to provide an Opinion or Advice to any person about his or her duties under the Ethics Act.
 An Opinion or Advice may also be provided to the employer or appointing authority of such person.
-Opinions and Advices provide a complete defense against any enforcement action initiated by the Commission.
+Opinions and Advices provide a complete defense against enforcement action initiated by the Commission.
 An Advice of Counsel is evidence of good faith conduct in any other civil or criminal proceeding if the requester truthfully disclosed all material facts and acted in reliance on the Advice.
 An Opinion is an absolute defense to any criminal or civil penalty provided all material facts are truthfully disclosed and the requester acts in good faith on the Opinion.

-From January 1, 2019, through December 31, 2019, the Commission issued a total of 65 advisories under the Ethics Act, consisting of 8 Opinions and 57 Advices of Counsel.
+From January 1, 2020, through December 31, 2020, the Commission issued a total of 59 advisories under the Ethics Act, consisting of 3 Opinions and 56 Advices of Counsel.
+The Commission received 24 requests for advisories that could not be processed for various reasons.

 Opinions and Advices are public records.
 However, a requester may require that the Opinion or Advice contain such deletions and changes as shall be necessary to protect the identity of the persons involved.
 Pursuant to the Ethics Act, the Commission is required to provide specified libraries throughout the Commonwealth with copies of Advices of Counsel, Opinions, and Orders that are a matter of public record.
-Copies of Opinions and Advices are available online in the Commission's e-Library at www.ethics.pa.gov.
+Copies of Opinions and Advices are available online in the Commission's e-Library free of charge at www.ethics.pa.gov.